tor7/jmeter/FOSS Team-JMeter-Project Proposal.md

 There are rules for patch creation, doc writing etc. It would be a fun time to get familiar with those requirements.
 The idea here is to get involved in a FOSS development process and to contribute.

 ###Bug description
-There is a selection/add issue while using the “Enter” button to select/add the desired option from the right-click menu.
+There is a selection/add issue while using the ï¿½Enterï¿½ button to select/add the desired option from the right-click menu.

 ###Bug Background

 *Bug #54784*:
-The bug description and test scenario have been provided as stated below: “User cannot use the right-click menu fully with keyboard navigation.
+The bug description and test scenario have been provided as stated below: ï¿½User cannot use the right-click menu fully with keyboard navigation.
     Launch JMeter
     Select a Thread Group
     Press Shift+F10